chung-leong/conradish-x/README.md

 ## Removing irrelevant contents

 By default, Conradish will automatically filter out contents it deems irrelevant (based on their on-screen position).
 Sometimes bylines and dates can be removed as a result.
-Too see (and perhaps restore) what got filtered out, press **Ctrl-Shift-H**.
+Too see what got filtered out, press **Ctrl-Shift-H**.

 Initial view: